Experiences

 -

-Funamachi Base (example)
+Funamachi (example)

-2-1 Funamachi, Ogaki City, Gifu Prefecture.
+Funamachi, Ogaki City, Gifu Prefecture.
 503-0923

 Takayama Townhouse Culinary Lessons and Connections: Regional Cooking Class and Fellowship with Locals

 Chop, simmer, and boil your way to making tasty seasonal culinary delights in the local way using ingredients such as Hida beef, Hida vegetables and seafood from the Hokuriku region, with a huge Japanese machiya (townhouse) built 200 years ago in an old merchant town as a very special setting.
 Tour the townhouse and and observe its elegant architectural styles and furnishings, featuring prized Takayama crafts such as Shunkei lacquerware and Shibukusa-yaki ware.
 Listen to stories of the rich history behind these traditional crafts while you are served food piping hot on fine tableware lovingly passed down from many generations prior.
-Enjoy friendly chats and banter with the owners of the townhouse as they share tales about Japanese traditions and the local history as everyone digs into the delicious meals prepared together, just like a Japanese home party - truly a priceless moment of connection to be had on your Japan travels.
+Enjoy friendly chats and banter with the owners of the townhouse while they share tales about Japanese traditions and the local history as everyone digs into the delicious meals prepared together, just like a Japanese home party - truly a priceless moment of connection to be had on your Japan travels.

 - Season